Murder in Dutch law

-Under Dutch law, moord (murder) is the intentional and premeditated killing of another person.
+Under Dutch law, murder (moord) is the intentional and premeditated killing of another person.
 Murder is punishable by a maximum sentence of life imprisonment, which is the longest prison sentence the law will allow for, unless the sentence is commuted or pardoned by the Sovereign of the Netherlands.
-However, this rarely(if ever) happens and few appeals to the King for clemency have ever been successful.
+However, this rarely (if ever) happens and few appeals to the King for clemency have ever been successful.

 A common misconception is that the maximum sentence is 30 years (or 20 until 2006): this is actually the longest determinate sentence that can be imposed other than life imprisonment.

 Intentionally killing another person without premeditation is called doodslag ("deathslaughter", i.e. manslaughter) and carries a maximum sentence of twenty-five years' imprisonment or life if committed under aggravating circumstances ("qualified manslaughter") or as an act of terrorism.

 In the first decade of the 21st century a life sentence was handed out 26 times by Dutch judges.
 All convicts will die in prison unless pardoned by Royal decree.
 In addition to a prison sentence, the judge may also sentence the suspect to terbeschikkingstelling (literally: entrustment, i.e. to the State), or TBS in short, meaning detention in a psychiatric institution for treatment, sometimes compulsory.
 TBS is imposed for a two-year term but can subsequently be prolonged for one or two years if deemed necessary by a committee of psychiatrists.
 Normal TBS can only be prolonged up to a term of four to nine years, whereas compulsory TBS can be prolonged indefinitely.